andyngh/noHiC-Snakemake/README.md

   gap_closing_threads: 20         # Fill in the thread number for gap closing (int)

 # --- 7.
 Assembly evaluation (nohic-eval) -----------------------------------------#
+# We will use the public assembly of CAMA-C-2 as the reference genome to evaluate our newly-scaffolded assembly.
 eval:
   assembly: ""                    # [chained] By default, take the final assembly from nohic-asm
   reference_genome: "/path/to/GCA_946406975.1_CAMA-C-2.PacbioHiFiAssembly_genomic.ed.SELECTED.fa"
   out_dir: "CAMA-C-2.eval"          # Name the output directory
   contiguity_evaluation_tool: "quast"    # Choose the tool for contiguity evaluation ("gfastats", "quast", or "no" to turn the step off)
   contiguity_threads: 20          # Set the thread number for contiguity evaluation (int)
-  gene_space_compl_eval_tool: "busco"   # Choose the tool for gene-space completeness evaluation ("compleasm", "busco", or "no" to turn the step off)
+  gene_space_compl_eval_tool: "compleasm"   # Choose the tool for gene-space completeness evaluation ("compleasm", "busco", or "no" to turn the step off)
   gene_space_compl_eval_threads: 20 # Set the thread number for gene-space completeness evaluation (int)
   lineage: "brassicales"            # Set the BUSCO lineage
   odb: "odb12"                      # Set the version of BUSCO's OrthoDB
-  busco_out_prefix: "CAMA-C-2"    # Set the output prefix (only used with busco)
+  busco_out_prefix: ""    # Set the output prefix (only used with busco)
   run_craq: "yes"                   # Fill in "yes" to calculate S- and R-AQI by CRAQ or "no" to turn this step off.
   craq_threads: 15        #  Note: the number for this step should be 5-6 fewer threads compared to other steps of nohic-eval.
   run_inspector: "yes"    # Fill in "yes" to calculate QV by Inspector or "no" to turn this step off.